LeadHaste

 Compliance: GDPR, CCPA, and CAN-SPAM

-I treat legal compliance as a minimum requirement.
-For GDPR, I document legal bases for processing (consent, legitimate interest) and store consent records with timestamps and source.
+Treat legal compliance as a minimum requirement.
+For GDPR, document legal bases for processing (consent, legitimate interest) and store consent records with timestamps.
+Implement an easy data subject access request (DSAR) process and honor deletion requests within statutory timelines.

 Executing Targeted Outreach